-A. Parent and Family Engagement Principal Training- Principals' Meeting where administrators become more aware of the value and utility of parent contributions; how to reach out to, communicate with, and work with parents as equal partners; how to implement and coordinate parent programs; and how to build school/home ties, B. One meeting district-wide per year/one hour, C. According to School, Family, and Community Partnerships: Your Handbook for Action by Joyce L. Epstein and Associates "District facilitators must provide ongoing professional development and technical assistance to all school Action Teams for Partnerships (ATPs) to keep improving the quality of their partnership programs and practices every year, "D. We will keep record of participation at Principal PFE trainings.
+Α. B. С. D. List each specific activity.
+Provide the frequency and duration of each activity.
+Detail how current evidence-based research indicated the activity(ies) would be effective, or likely to be effective, in improving student achievement.
+What method(s) were used to evaluate the implementation and effectiveness of the activity(ies) listed and how often did this evaluation occur?
+Parent and Family Engagement Principal Training- Principals' Meeting where administrators become more aware of the value and utility of parent contributions; how to reach out to, communicate with, and work with parents as equal partners; how to implement and coordinate parent programs; and how to build school/home ties.
+One meeting district-wide per year/one hour According to School, Family, and Community Partnerships: Your Handbook for Action by Joyce L. Epstein and Associates "District facilitators must provide ongoing professional development and technical assistance to all school Action Teams for Partnerships (ATPs) to keep improving the quality of their partnership programs and practices every year."
+We will keep record of participation at Principal PFE trainings.
 We will also keep record of parent function agendas to ensure the strategies and methods were implemented at parent nights.
 In addition, the LEA will visit schools regularly to ensure strategies and methods are being followed through.

-A. Parent and Family Engagement Teacher Training- School Staff Meetings where teachers will become more aware of the value and utility of parent contributions; how to reach out to, communicate with, and work with parents as equal partners; how to implement and coordinate parent programs; and how to build school/home ties, B. Eight (one per school per year/one hour), C. According to School, Family, and Community Partnerships: Your Handbook for Action by Joyce L. Epstein and Associates "Teamwork at the school level ensures that one person working alone is not in charge of parents.
-Rather, all partners in education work together on the partnership agenda for student success in school," D. We will keep record of participation at Teacher PFE trainings.
+Parent and Family Engagement Teacher Training- School Staff Meetings where teachers will become more aware of the value and utility of parent contributions; how to reach out to, communicate with, and work with parents as equal partners; how to implement and coordinate parent programs; and how to build school/home ties.
+Eight (one per school per year/one hour) According to School, Family, and Community Partnerships: Your Handbook for Action by Joyce L. Epstein and Associates "Teamwork at the school level ensures that one person working alone is not in charge of parents.
+Rather, all partners in education work together on the partnership agenda for student success in school."
+We will keep record of participation at Teacher PFE trainings.
 We will also keep record of parent function agendas to ensure the strategies and methods were implemented at parent nights.
 In addition, the LEA will visit schools regularly to ensure strategies and methods are being followed through.

-A. Parental and Family Engagement Training- Parent Orientation where parents will become familiar with ways in which they can actively participate within their child's school community, disseminate and train on volunteer handbook, B. Eight (one per school per year/one hour), C. According to School, Family, and Community Partnerships: Your Handbook for Action by Joyce L. Epstein and Associates "Providing meaningful volunteer opportunities and recognizing families for their contributions leads to innovative volunteer engagement," C. We will keep sign-in sheets to determine parent attendance.
+Parental and Family Engagement Training- Parent Orientation where parents will become familiar with ways in which they can actively participate within their child's school community (disseminate and train on volunteer handbook).
+Eight (one per school per year/one hour) According to School, Family, and Community Partnerships: Your Handbook for Action by Joyce L. Epstein and Associates "Providing meaningful volunteer opportunities and recognizing families for their contributions leads to innovative volunteer engagement."
+We will keep sign-in sheets to determine parent attendance.
 School SAC Committees will discuss the effectiveness of this event and whether changes need to be made.
 If something is ineffective, the SAC Committee will develop a plan to correct it.